BeatrisIlieva/softuni-courseworks/README.md

      After the successful completion of the payment transaction, customers are redirected to an Order Details page, providing a comprehensive overview of their purchase.
 This page meticulously lists each product's characteristics, individual total price, and the overall total order price.

     Included in this detailed confirmation is a unique Order ID for reference.
 Users will also find a summary of their personal information, ensuring transparency and facilitating future reference.
 The Order Confirmation and Details page serves as a comprehensive receipt, offering customers a complete understanding of their purchase and order specifics.

+8. Order History:

+     Registered users can enjoy a shopping experience with the added convenience of an order history feature.
+Every purchase made by a registered user is meticulously recorded and stored, allowing them to effortlessly track their order history.

 14. Logout Functionality: